danilomassoni/api-simple/README.md

 ## Overview

-This is a simple API developed using Java Spring Boot, MySQL, JUnit, Mockito and Swagger.
+This is a simple API developed using Java Spring Boot, MySQL, JUnit, Mockito, Docker and Swagger.
 It serves as a foundation for handling basic CRUD (Create, Read, Update, Delete) operations, demonstrating the implementation and how test the application using of the best practices for building scalable and maintainable RESTful services.

 ## Technologies Used